Logmanager documentation

 *.* @<Logmanager_IP_address>

-9. If you want logging only the specific part of Kernun, you can use:
+9. If you only want to log a specific part of Kernun, use:

 # log only authorization messages to Logmanager